botpress/botpress/docs/creating-a-module.md

 ### Testing & Local development

-You can install a module you are currently developing by simply installing it:
+You can install a module you are currently developing as follows:

 ```
 botpress install ../path/to/my/module